 Address: Airport Nikola Tesla, Gate A & C

-When you’re done shopping in Belgrade Design District, you can drop by Vino & Vinyl.
-A tiny coffee shop and a bar tucked away in Nušićeva St. The name says it all: it offers good wine, nice coffee and fine music selection.
+When you’re done shopping in downtown, you can drop by Endorfin.
+A gastro pub, beer shop and a bar tucked away in beautiful Brace Jugovica street.
+The name says it all: it offers craft beer, nice coffee, delicious food and fine music selection.
 In the summer and spring there is an outdoor garden where you can sit and enjoy a vibrant atmosphere of the city.

 Dragana Kostica is the Belgrade-based editor in chief and founder of Still in Belgrade art, culture and club scene magazine.
 She holds a Master of Arts in Cultural Policy and Management in Arts (MA of Arts) and a Bachelor degree in Archaeology.